-The compensation proposal made by the Board of the Directors to the shareholders reflects the maximum possible bonus pay-out.
+The compensation proposal made by the Board of Directors to the shareholders reflects the maximum possible bonus pay-out.
+The maximum amount of CHF 60 million proposed to the Annual General Meeting 2017 remains unchanged vs. the maximum amount approved for 2017 by the shareholders at the Annual General Meeting 2016.

 The maximum possible pay-out assumes a 130% achievement of all bonus targets, both Company and individual, as well as a payment in cash of maximally reachable Executive Board bonuses.
+The detailed plans for 2018 are not yet available at this point in time.
+The maximum possible pay-out would require highly exceptional performance.